isdood/STARWEAVE/roadmap.md

 ### Distributed Architecture (Weeks 7-8)
 - [ ] Distributed testing will be done with one PC featuring a CPU and AMD GPU, while another PC will feature only an Intel CPU.
 However, we may simulate the distributed environment at first as testing will be done quicker this way.
-- *Note: Distributed architecture is currently incomplete due to frustrations with the implementation.*
+- *Note: We have connected two Elixir nodes via Erlang distribution.
+Work is in progress to implement distributed pattern processing & overall job distribution.*

 - [x] Set up basic node discovery